mobile app bar

 Colorado Buffaloes quarterback Shedeur Sanders (2) passes the ball at the University of Colorado NFL Showcase at the CU Indoor Practice Facility.

-Shedeur Sanders had a topsy-turvy time during the 2025 NFL Draft weekend.
-He waited until the third day to hear his name called, as he went No. 144 overall to the Cleveland Browns in the fifth round.
-And that was after having his hopes crushed by a nasty prank phone call during Round 2.
+Shedeur Sanders endured a topsy-turvy NFL Draft weekend, waiting until the third day to hear his name called.
+After having his hopes crushed by a nasty prank phone call during Round 2, he went No. 144 overall to the Cleveland Browns in the fifth round.
+Now the tricky challenge begins.

-He landed in Cleveland, where there are already a few other mediocre quarterbacks milling around, but none of whom would be considered the odds-on favorite to win the job.
+Shedeur has landed in Cleveland, where a few other mediocre quarterbacks are already milling around, but none of whom would be considered the odds-on favorite to become QB1.
 Many assume Sanders will be in contention for the starting job.
 However, some believe he might have a hard time even making the 53-man roster.

-On FS1’s The Facility show, former NFLer and analyst James Jones suggested that Sanders might end up as a practice squad player for the Browns.
+On FS1’s The Facility show, former NFLer and analyst James Jones suggested that the former Buffs star might end up as a practice squad player for the Browns.
 Jones felt that it would be a difficult situation for Shedeur because he’s always been the surefire starter from youth football until college.
 But that would probably not be the case in Cleveland.

 “It’s not the second string, it’s not the third, it’s the fourth-string quarterback.
 This will be the greatest accomplishment if he makes the team.
-And you know what, he’s going to have to be flawless.”
+And you know what, he’s going to have to be flawless,” added Jones.

-Based on the way Jones was talking about Sanders’ chances of making the roster, you would have thought he was joining a QB room with Lamar Jackson, Joe Burrow, and Patrick Mahomes.
-But it’s not like Shedeur is coming into a situation where he’s competing with elite guys.
+Based on the way Jones was talking about Shedeur’s chances of making the Browns roster, you would have thought he was joining a QB room with Lamar Jackson, Joe Burrow, and Patrick Mahomes.
+Shedeur is not entering a situation where he’s competing with elite guys.
 You don’t have to be “flawless” to be in this lot.

-Pickett doesn’t project as the type of guy who would dominate a camp battle either, and like Gabriel, he has always been criticized for his small hands.
-If Cleveland really believed in Pickett, they wouldn’t have taken two QBs in the draft.
+Clearly, it is going to be a tight battle in the Browns’ QB room between Shedeur and Gabriel.
+A two-way duel is most likely since Pickett doesn’t project as the type of guy who would dominate a camp battle.
+And like Gabriel, he has always been criticized for his small hands.
+Also, if Cleveland truly believed in Pickett, they wouldn’t have taken two QBs in the draft.

 And this is all before mentioning the warm welcome Sanders received from Browns veterans like Denzel Ward and David Njoku on social media after his selection.
 Ward and Njoku certainly didn’t do the same for Gabriel.